karamellpelle/nvim-skeletty/README.md

 # Skeletty 💀

 Skeletty is a NeoVim plugin for file skeletons (templates).
-It depends on [dcompos/nvim-snippy](https://github.com/dcampos/nvim-snippy) to expand the template files that define the skeletons.
+It depends on [dcompos/nvim-snippy](https://github.com/dcampos/nvim-snippy) to expand the template files that defines the skeletons.

 ## Install
 For example through [vim-plug](https://github.com/junegunn/vim-plug):